The leaves of marijuana plants are covered with stomata.

 Recent research at the University of Wageningen in the Netherlands showed that there is no need to close the stomata to limit loss of moisture when plants are cultivated under a constant high humidity.

-Try keeping the stomata open as much as possible
+- Try keeping the stomata open as much as possible

-High humidity opens up the stomata
+- High humidity opens up the stomata

-Potassium plays an important role in opening and closing the stomata
+- Potassium plays an important role in opening and closing the stomata

-Plants take in CO2 through stomata, convert this into oxygen and releases this through the stomata
+- Plants evaporate water through stomata to cool off, they take in CO2 through stomata, convert this into oxygen and releases this through the stomata

-Plants protect themselves from dehydration by closing the stomata
+- Plants protect themselves from dehydration by closing the stomata